Parents

 • Identification & Prevention of Shaken Baby Syndrome

-Contact CCR&R for information about our trainings or click on the link for The Child Care Chronicle, the CCR&R newsletter.
+Contact CCRC for information about our trainings or click on the link for The Child Care Chronicle, the CCRC newsletter.
 For information on the National Accreditation process for Child Care click on the National of Child Care Professionals link below.
-For Information on obtaining the Child Development Associate click on Council for Professional Recognition For information on the Early Care & Learning Council, the agency that oversees CCR&Rs in the state, click on the link.
+For Information on obtaining the Child Development Associate click on Council for Professional Recognition For information on the Early Care & Learning Council, the agency that oversees CCRCs in the state, click on the link.

-If you are unable to attend CCR&R trainings and/or in need of online trainings, please click one of links below.
+If you are unable to attend CCRC trainings and/or in need of online trainings, please click one of links below.
 These trainings are approved by the Office of Family and Children Services:

 Please visit the CDA Class website for help earning your Child Development Associate.